samanatee/Python-Programming-I/README.md

 # Python Programming I (COM SCI-X 418.104B)

-Instructor: Amir Hallajpour <br>
-Email: amir.hallajpour@gmail.com

 ## Description
-Python is a high-level, dynamically typed, and portable programming language that excels when the cost of software development outweighs performance considerations, which is quite often in practice.
-Python covers similar territory as Perl and is similarly an open-source product, but it is considered easier to learn, write, and maintain.
-NASA, Industrial Light and Magic (ILM), Honeywell, and many other companies all use Python to handle jobs for which classical programming languages are not well-suited.
-This course introduces Python and its libraries as a general programming environment, then applies Python to real-world problems, such as website development, database access, text processing, XML editing, GUI development, and system administration.
+Notes and assignments adapted from the UCLA Extension Spring '18 CS 418.104B course taught by Professor Amir Hallajpour.
+Notes are best viewed using Sublime Text 3 with the Notes package installed. (https://packagecontrol.io/packages/Notes)

 ## Objectives
-At the end of this course, students will gain some theoretical programming knowledge but primarily hands on experience with:
+At the end of this course, I will have gained some theoretical programming knowledge but primarily hands on experience with:

 - manipulating different data types
 - reading in raw data and files